— We take our content seriously. This article was written by a real person at BREL.

 The Seller’s Goal

 The Seller’s wants to expose their property to as many potential buyers as possible, then force anyone interested enough to make an offer to show up at the same time.
-If the strategy works, the result is multiple offers, and often a selling price above what they might have otherwise have received.
+If the strategy works, the result is multiple offers and often a selling price above what they might have otherwise received.
 It’s important to note that not all properties that have an offer date get multiple offers – but it’s best to be prepared just in case.

-At some point, the Seller will accept an offer, and all other potential Buyers will be notified via their Realtors.
+At some point, the Seller will accept an offer, and all other potential Buyers will be notified via their REALTORS.
 Click here for information on How to Win a Bidding War.